 Sp starting with AO size, all paper sizes are created by halving the paper on its longest side.
 So AO halves to A1, which halves to A2.
 When producing an A4 brochure you would use A3 paper halved and possibly bind it centrally.

 If you’re a stats/maths freak and want to find out more about the actual proportions and tolerances in the paper sizes click here for more mathematics.

 So what size shall I use for my new flyers?
 I usually use DL – which is part of the Swedish variations on offer today.

 (There are Indian, Chinese, Japanese, Italian and Swedish variations.)

 In USA they have different sizes altogether.
 They have a size called “Legal” and one called “Letter”.
 I’ve included an image below for explanation.

 I can’t wait to get on Photoshop and create some new flyers and business cards as we are gradually emerging from the Covid nightmare in Victoria, and it’s time to get back to … glass, watercolours, and more!
 Here’s my current business card.
 The standard size for business cards here in Australia is 90mm wide by 55mm tall – is it different where you are?

 Hope you enjoyed my little ramble: I am fascinated by science as well as art!

-A4 size paper architecture Inigo Jones Jenie Yolland Johann Beckmann Kevin McCloud paper sizes Professor Georg Christoph Lichtenberg Wilhelm Ostwald
+Tags: A4 size paper architecture B6 paper Inigo Jones Jenie Yolland Johann Beckmann Kevin McCloud paper size paper sizes Professor Georg Christoph Lichtenberg Wilhelm Ostwald